 Customers file an “Item Significantly Not As Described” (SND) dispute when there is a misrepresentation on orders, such as a defect, damage, counterfeit, or incomplete merchandise.
 And you can win such disputes with the simple hacks in this article.

 It’s no secret that many dubious customers use the “Significantly Not As Described” PayPal Dispute to defraud e-commerce merchants.

 It happens a lot.
-And a great many merchants don’t know how to stop that unreasonable behavior.
+And a great many merchants don’t know how to stop their unhappy customers.

 If you scrape the internet with the “Significantly Not As Described” PayPal dispute keyword right now, you’ll find loads of heartbreaking merchant stories of lost revenues.